ivy-rew/debianDevSystem/README.md

 ## Tested
 - Linux Mint 21 (Ubuntu 22.04 LTS)
-- Nemo (Mint Cinnamon File Browser) specific extensions...

 ## How to use
 1. clone or download this repo into your user home (e.g. /home/rew/debianDevSystem)
-2. run a cool composite installer script `debAdmin.sh`, `debCommunicator.sh` or `debEnv.sh`
+2. run a cool composite installer script: in /installer e.g. `all.sh` or `dev/devEnv.sh`
-3. manually add the line `export PATH=$PATH:/home/rew/debianDevSystem/bin` to `~/.bashrc`.
-4. use the installed tools...
+3. start coding...